beaubreedlove/FantasyFootball/rules.md

         1. If you choose to keep multiple players who cost the same draft round, you may pay a lesser draft round.
             1. Such changes do not reduce the cost of keeping a player for the sake of determining whether the total costs exceed 15.
             1. Such changes do affect the round that a player costs to keep next year and could result in making the player unkeepable next year if a 1st round pick is sacrificed  year.
-1.  <a id="waivers">Waivers</a>
-    1.  <a id="faab">Free Agent Acquisition Budget (FAAB)</a>
-        1. Each team will be allotted 10,000 FAAB immediately after the draft.
-        1. No additional FAAB will be introduced to the game at any point.
-    1. Each week teams will have a chance to pick up new players from the waiver wire, as long as they do not exceed the limit of their team size.
-    1. When placing a request for a waiver wire pick up, a team must enter a bid in FAAB, which may be any integer inclusively between 0 and their remaining budget.
-        1. Each player sought via a waiver request will be awarded to the team that placed the highest FAAB and the FAAB will be deducted from that team's FAAB budget.
-        1. FAAB will not be deducted for losing bids.
-        1. If two or more teams tie for the highest FAAB bid, the Continuing Rolling List tie breaker method will be used, which is configured and determined by Yahoo!
-Sports.
-    1. Players may be dropped from a team at any time in order to make room for incoming players.
-    1. During a waiver request, managers may opt to conditionally drop a player if their request succeeds.
-1.  <a id="structure">League Structure</a>
-    1. There will be 3 divisions of 4 teams each.
-        1. Divisions will be randomly chosen every year by Yahoo before keeper elections.
-    1. There will be 12 teams.
 1.  <a id="schedule">Schedule</a>
     1.  <a id="regular-season">Regular Season</a>
-        1. The schedule will determined by Yahoo!
-Sports.
+        1. The schedule will be randomly determined before keepers and draft picks are selected at the start of the season.
+            1. Commissioner will use the best tools reasonably available to randomize the schedule and do his best to show that it was truly random.
+        1. The following criteria will be enforced when randomizing the schedule:
             1. There will be 14 games for each team in the regular season, corresponding to the first 14 weeks of the NFL regular season.
             1. Each team will play against each other team in their division twice and each team in the other divisions once.
     1.  <a id="playoffs">Playoffs</a>
         1. 6 Teams will qualify for the playoffs.
             1. Yahoo sometimes doesn't support our playoff seeding rules, so the real playoff schedule will be announced by the commissioner each week.